Project Overview

 How do users benefit from using these lanes?

-No. You can choose to pay for a quicker, congestion-free drive on the express lanes and take advantage of the projected average minimum travel speed of 48 mph.
-Or drive at no cost on the existing, upgraded general purpose lanes that are adjacent to the express lanes.
+No. You can choose to pay for a quicker, congestion-free drive on the express lanes and take advantage of the average minimum travel speed of 48 mph.
+Or you can drive at no cost on the general purpose lanes that are adjacent to the express lanes.

-What are toll segments and how many will I-77 Express have?
+What are toll segments and how many does I-77 Express have?

 How long is each toll segment?

-I-77 Mobility Partners, LLC will finance, develop, design, construct, operate and maintain the 26-mile I-77 Express Lanes Project as part of a public-private partnership with the North Carolina Department of Transportation.
+I-77 Mobility Partners, LLC financed, developed, designed, constructed, and operates and maintains the 26-mile I-77 Express Lanes Project as part of a public-private partnership with the North Carolina Department of Transportation.

 Who is responsible for operating and maintaining I-77 Express?

-In addition to the tolled express lanes, I-77 Mobility Partners will be responsible for operations and maintenance of the general purpose lanes and bridges within the project’s limits.
+In addition to the tolled express lanes, I-77 Mobility Partners is responsible for the operations and maintenance of the general purpose lanes and bridges within the project’s limits.

-No. All drivers who use the I-77 Express corridor will benefit from the toll lanes.
-Tolls collected for the express lanes will also be used for the operations of the non-tolled general purpose lanes and bridges, to ensure all I-77 Express drivers enjoy a smooth drive, no matter which lane they choose for their trips.
-Plus, all drivers within the I-77 Express corridor limits will have access to complimentary 24/7 roadside assistance.
+No. All drivers who use the I-77 Express corridor benefit from the toll lanes.
+Tolls collected for the express lanes are also used for the operations of the non-tolled general purpose lanes and bridges, to ensure all I-77 Express drivers enjoy a smooth drive, no matter which lane they choose for their trips.
+Plus, all drivers within the I-77 Express corridor limits have access to complimentary 24/7 roadside assistance.

 Public-Private Partnerships (P3)